-These financial statements have been prepared in accordance with the 2019-20 Government Financial Reporting Manual (FReM) issued by DoF.
+These financial statements have been prepared in accordance with the 2021-22 Government Financial Reporting Manual (FReM) issued by DoF.
 The accounting policies contained in the FReM apply International Financial Reporting Standards (IFRS) as adapted or interpreted for the public sector context.
 Where the FReM permits a choice of accounting policy, the accounting policy which is judged to be most appropriate to the particular circumstances of the MLKDC for the purpose of giving a true and fair view has been selected.
 The particular policies adopted by MLKDC are described below.
 They have been applied consistently in dealing with items that are considered material to the accounts.
-The accounts direction is reproduced as an appendix to these financial statements.